redvasily/fcollections/README.rst

 Motivation
 ==========

-It's possible to write a single-statement in every decent programming language.
+It's possible to write a single-statement quicksort in every decent programming language.

 Python: